gnotaras/wordpress-add-meta-tags/readme.txt

 To avoid duplicate effort, before asking a question do some research on the forum about a similar question has been answered before.

-Also, make sure you read our [FAQ](http://wordpress.org/plugins/add-meta-tags/faq/ "Add-Meta-Tags FAQ").
+Also, make sure you read the [FAQ](http://wordpress.org/plugins/add-meta-tags/faq/ "Add-Meta-Tags FAQ").

 = Advanced Customization =